 In addition, immediately call a doctor's office or the medical on-call service at 116 117.

-Please also be sure to inform your supervisor, who will immediately forward your information to the Human Resources and Legal Affairs Division.
+Please also be sure to inform your supervisor, so that your information can immediately be forwarded to the Human Resources and Legal Affairs Division.

-Affected employees are currently being treated as unfit for work or duty and should not come back to work until the presence of a coronavirus infection has been clarified.
-Please also discuss the possibilities of working from home/telework/workplace flexibilization with your supervisor.
+Affected employees are currently being treated as unfit for work or duty and maynot come back to work until a possible infection with the coronavirus has been clarified.
+Please also discuss the possibilities of working from home/telework or other flexible solutions for you place of work with your supervisor.
 The supervisors are authorized to make appropriate arrangements with you.

 If you are not allowed to work at the University of Potsdam due to an official order by the health authorities or your department, this does not affect your continued payment of remuneration/salary.